JSubelj/g910-gkey-macro-support/README.md

  * `"run"` - Run has the same syntax as you would type a cli program in command line (ex. "systemctl daemon-reload")
  * `"swap_config"` - Name of new config file to change to when called, isnide the same config dir

+An example is uploaded alongside in the docs file

+The current active profile is copied to config.json from its own json file

 ### Disclaimer
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED,